![]() |

 Lost alternate scene has been restored with Dexter!

-The original Time Warp film includes an alternate climax scene, which the Leland Corporation (alone) decided to cut out before producing their DL2 laserdiscs.
+The original Time Warp film includes footage of an alternate climactic battle near the end of the game, which the Leland Corporation (alone) decided to cut out before producing their DL2 laserdiscs.
 An extended video file for the Dexter laserdisc replacement adds this missing scene back in!
-With Dexter, DL2E restores the animators' original game design where collecting all the magic items during the game will trigger the appearance of this alternate scene.
+With Dexter, the DL2E ROM restores the animators' original game design where collecting all the magic items during the game will trigger the appearance of this alternate scene.
 More details on this are below.

 VIDEO OF DL2E IN ACTION